ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 });
 ```

+In the example above, the first non-blank description encountered for each type and field in the subschemas array will be used.

-### Binary types
+### Manual resolution

-By setting `mergeTypes: false`, only the final set of fields, arguments, and descriptions for a type found in the subschemas array will be used.
-Conflict resolution may be customized with an `onTypeConflict` handler:
+By setting `mergeTypes: false`, only the final description and fields for a type found in the subschemas array will be used.
+You may manually resolve differences between conflicting types with an `onTypeConflict` handler:

 ```js
 const gatewaySchema = stitchSchemas({